hoabka/saa-c02-labs/ha-architecture/README.md

 3. Call the group HOLASG.
 4. Select Launch Template, and choose the template you just created.
 5. Select Adhere to Launch Template.
-6. Pick the VPC from the lab environment, and select `us-east-1a` and `us-east-1b` as subnets.
+6. Pick the VPC from the lab environment, and select subnets.
+Normally we should use private subnet for our application, but in this case, we use public subnet because private subnet might not have connection to the internet.
 7. Click Next.
-8. Check Enable load balancing.
+8. Select **Attach to an existing load balancer**.
 9. Select target group ALBTG.
 10. Leave the default for *Health checks*.
 11. Select Enable group metrics collection with CloudWatch.
+12. Select **Next**
 12. For *Group Size*, enter the following values:
     -   *Desired Capacity*: 2
     -   *Minimum Capacity*: 2